igvteam/igv-webapp/index.md

 #### Selecting a pre-defined genome

-The available pre-defined genomes are listed at the top of the menu.
+The available pre-defined genomes are listed in the menu.
 If you select any of these genomes, a corresponding gene annotation track will also be loaded.

-> Note: The menu includes the complete list of pre-defined genomes.
+> Note: The menu includes the complete list of available pre-defined genomes.
 Unlike IGV-Desktop, there is no `More...` entry at the bottom of the menu to access a longer list.

-#### Loading a genome file
+#### Loading a genome sequence file

-If you have an indexed FASTA file of your reference genome sequence, you can load it using one of the options in the bottom part of the menu:
+If you have an indexed FASTA file of your reference genome sequence, you can load it using one of the options in the top part of the menu:

 * `Local File`
 * `Dropbox`
 * `Google Drive`
 * `URL`

-Selecting the `URL` option will present a dialog to enter the full web link URL to the FASTA file and to the corresponding index file.
+Selecting the `URL` option will present a dialog where you enter the full web link URL to the FASTA file and to the corresponding index file.
 For the other options, both the FASTA file and the index file must be selected from the file chooser that pops up.

 > **Note:** A FASTA file only has the sequence data and IGV cannot display the cytoband ideogram in the chromosome ruler or automatically load a corresponding gene annotation track.
 You can load a gene annotation file directly via the `Tracks` menu.